antfu-collective/unconfig/README.md

 import { loadConfig } from 'unconfig'

 const { config, filepath } = await loadConfig({
+  // the first success read will be returned, no merge among sources will be done.
   sources: [
     // load from `unocss.config.xx`
     {